AjkayAlan/docker-linux-dev-box/README.md

 ## TODO's

-* Fix ruby.
-RVM isn't happy right now.
-Not sure why, but something to do with running as root?
 * Don't pin a specific version of Java, get latest LTS instead
 * Don't pin a specific version of .NET Core, get latest LTS instead